Advanced vector math¶

 This will, again, return either a positive or negative distance.

-Flipping the polarity of the plane is also very simple, just negate both N and D. This will result in a plane in the same position, but with inverted negative and positive half spaces:
+Flipping the polarity of the plane can be done by negating both N and D. This will result in a plane in the same position, but with inverted negative and positive half spaces: